- Agricultural Scientist

 In a majority of cases, an agriculture scientist works in rural areas where there are agriculture fields.
 Agriculture scientists are also required to work in a laboratory, where they carry out their research.
 Also, depending on the type of specialisation, agriculture scientists might work at farms, offices or a research lab.
 Also, individuals who opt for a career as agricultural scientists work all over the country.

-Individuals who opt for a career as an agricultural scientist usually don’t face any time pressure.
-They’re required to work in laboratories having air conditioning for most of the time.
+Individuals who opt for a career as agricultural scientists usually don’t face any time pressure.
+They are required to work in laboratories having air conditioning for most of the time.
 For quite a few instances, they might be required to visit agricultural land to collect samples and equipment which might lead to some time pressure.
 Apart from this, time pressure is rare in the profession.

 Typically, agricultural scientists are required to work nine hours per day.
 Individuals who opt for a career as agricultural scientist hardly face any overtime working problems.
 However, occasionally during project deadlines, they might be required to work for long hours under stress.